-CONSENT

-(in reference to sexual activity)
+CONSENT (in reference to sexual activity)

-Consent is the ongoing, affirmative, conscious, and voluntary agreement for the act in which the participants are involved.
+As stated in the Title IX provisional procedures, consent is the ongoing, affirmative, conscious, and voluntary agreement for the act in which the participants are involved.
 Consent is active, not passive.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the Affirmative Consent of the other or others to engage in the sexual activity.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in sexual activity.
 Consent to any one form of sexual activity does not automatically imply Consent to any other forms of sexual activity.